 What camera do you use for your photography?
-Does this lens work for street photography?
-These are kind of questions that i have been asked several times, and there is no end to it.
-While i do say that gear is an integral part of photography but i also state that there is lot more to it than just the gear.
+Does this lens work for streets? wildlife?
+These are the kind of questions that i have been asked several times, and there is no end to it.
+While i do say that gear is an integral part of photography but there is lot more to the art than just the gear.
 This topic is debatable and incessant, however let me explain by giving you an example.

-A common man (not that he is a racer of any sort) buys a Ferrari and drives it on a crowded street, expects to find its true potential. by driving from Point A to B in no time.
-There are two things that can be inferred out of this:
+A common man fancies to buy a Ferrari, expects to find its true potential by driving it on his daily commute from point A to point B. There are two things that can be inferred out of this:

-Had his thought process been right, he would have understood the fact that the street was crowded, and under such circumstances, a Ferrari is equal to a Toyota more or less.
+Had his thinking been right, he would have understood the fact that the street was crowded, and under such circumstances, a Ferrari is equal to a Toyota more or less.
 And he needs driving skills more than a specific car type.

 The same theory applies to buying camera equipments.
-Not everyone needs to buy the greatest and latest equipment to deliver excellent results.
+Not everyone needs to buy the latest and the greatest to deliver excellent results.
 Every genre in photography has its own specifics and sometimes a modest combination can give equally good outputs.
 For example, we can use a relatively cheaper equipment to shoot streets, while shooting wildlife, sports, demands a lot more.
-It would be foolishness, to buy a high resolution top of the line camera for shooting streets.
+It would be foolish, to buy a high resolution top of the line camera for shooting streets.

-Again, please note, i would love to own the best in the market (who would not like to own a Ferrari), however, we are just evaluating the need in general terms.
+Again, please note, i would love to own the best in the market (who would not like to own a Ferrari), however, we should analyse the clear difference between "need" and "want" before taking the plunge.

 I do wildlife and Street (people) predominantly.
 I have used different cameras with time, upgraded when possible.
 Below are the cameras that i have owned in the past few years,